JoeyStanley/real/_posts/2017-01-27-excel-workshop.md

 layout: post
 title:  "Excel Workshop"
 date:   2017-01-27 20:12:00 -0400
-tags: [how-to guides, presentations, skills]
+tags: [How-to Guides, Presentations, Skills]
 ---

 Today I had the opportunity to give a workshop in the [DigiLab](https://digi.uga.edu) in UGA's main library.
 It was a packed with librarians and grad students from across campus.
 In just over an hour, I started with the absolute basics and showed more and more tricks that I think would help people with their reserach projects.